 - 1 cup full fat Greek yogurt

-- 4 cloves fresh garlic minced or 2 tsp garlic powder
+- 4 cloves garlic (minced, or 2 tsp garlic powder)

 - At least an hour before cooking or up to a day before, peel the eggplant if desired (recommended for large eggplant as the peel may be bitter) and slice into ¼ inch rounds or slices.

 - Place in a colander over the sink and salt liberally.